US B-2 bombers strike Iran-backed Houthis in Yemen | KRDO

 (CNN) — The US carried out a round of strikes in Yemen against the Iran-backed Houthis on Wednesday evening, according to Defense Secretary Lloyd Austin, targeting five underground weapons storage facilities using B-2 stealth bombers.

-The facilities, three US defense officials told CNN following the attack, housed advanced conventional weapons used to target military and civilian vessels in the Red Sea and the Gulf of Aden.
+The facilities housed advanced conventional weapons used to target military and civilian vessels in the Red Sea and the Gulf of Aden, three US defense officials told CNN following the attack.

 It marked the first time the US has used the strategic stealth bomber to attack the Houthis in Yemen since the beginning of the US campaign.
 The B-2 is a much larger platform than the fighter jets that have been used so far to target Houthi facilities and weapons, capable of carrying a far heavier load of bombs.

-Austin said he authorized the strikes at the direction of President Joe Biden in order to “further degrade” the Houthis’ ability after more than a year of attacks by the Houthis on US and international vessels in the region.
-The facilities were holding “various weapons components” of weapons used to target vessels in the Middle East, the defense secretary said.
+Austin said he authorized the strikes at the direction of President Joe Biden in order to “further degrade” the Houthis’ abilities after more than a year of attacks by the militant group on US and international vessels in the region.
+The facilities attacked were holding “various weapons components” of weapons used to target vessels in the Middle East, the defense secretary said.

 “We will continue to make clear to the Houthis that there will be consequences for their illegal and reckless attacks,” he said.

+The Houthis have for months targeted ships in the Red Sea, one of the world’s busiest waterways, calling the attacks a response to Israel’s war in Gaza against Hamas.

+Hamas, Hezbollah and the Houthis are all part of an Iran-led alliance spanning Yemen, Syria, Gaza and Iraq that has attacked Israel and its allies since the war began.
+They say they won’t stop striking Israel and its allies until a ceasefire is reached in the Palestinian enclave.

-The attack on the Iranian-backed proxy group comes at a time of great tension in the region.
+The attack on the Houthis comes at a time of great tension in the region.
 Israel is expected to retaliate for Iran’s recent missile barrage before the November 5 US election, and its conflicts with Hezbollah in Lebanon and Hamas in Gaza are ongoing.

 Wednesday’s strike — early Thursday morning, local time — is the latest in a saga of back-and-forth attacks by the Houthis and the US, as the Houthis have been carrying out constant attacks on commercial shipping and Navy assets in the region for months.